Shrey0561/The-Loyalty-Blueprint-Compensation-Timing-Leadership-Stability-Analysis-SQL-Excel/README.md

 ## What This Project Demonstrates
  * Exposure to end-to-end thinking from raw data to HR insight
  * Ability to use SQL and Excel to build functional, scalable dashboards
- * Understanding of HR levers behind retention beyond surface metrics
+ * Understanding of how compensation timing and managerial continuity act as measurable retention levers
  * Practice turning analysis into business-aligned recommendations
  * Ability to frame HR analytics through a retention and loyalty lens, not just attrition metrics